-- Failure to maintain a 2.0 cumulative GPA; or - Failure to achieve a grade of "C" or higher in all program courses (includes coursework with a prefix designation of RAD along with BIO 220 and BIO 221). - General education coursework that has been repeated and a grade of "C" or higher has been achieved is not included. - o Refer to the course repeat policy in the college catalog for more information.
+- Failure to maintain a 2.0 cumulative GPA; or - Failure to achieve a grade of "C" or higher in all program courses (includes coursework with a prefix designation of RAD along with BIO 220 and BIO 221). - o General education coursework that has been repeated and a grade of "C" or higher has been achieved is not included. - o Refer to the course repeat policy in the College Catalog for more information.

-Students who are program dismissed may apply for readmission to the program.
+Students who are dismissed from the program may apply for readmission to the program.
 Readmission is not guaranteed.
-Refer to the readmission protocol in the appropriate program handbook.
+Refer to the readmission protocol below.